 Personality-wise, though he was bloodthirsty in battle, Hook was the consummate gentleman.
 Overly concerned—some might say obsessed—with observing niceties, etiquette, and the finer points of polite society, he was the very definition of the lovable rogue.
 He was every bit the gentleman thief.

-Born in 1700 to a bastard son of King Charles II and a London prostitute who was bribed to keep quiet, James Fitzroy dreamed from an early age of elevating his station in life.
-Educated at Eton College, he devoured the classics with the same voraciousness with which a crocodile would one day consume the lad’s hand.
-And though though he was illegitimate, and the Stuarts were out of favor anyway, he studied the politics of power like a man who might someday wield it.
+Born in 1700 (72 Edenian) to a bastard son of King Charles II and a London prostitute who was bribed to keep quiet, James Fitzroy dreamed from an early age of elevating his station in life.
+Educated at Eton College, he devoured the classics with the same voraciousness with which a crocodile would one day consume his hand.
+And though he was illegitimate, and the Stuarts were out of favor anyway, he studied the politics of power like a man who might someday wield it.

 His favorite pastime, the study of which occupied his precious few “free” hours, was maritime history.
 And though it would be years before he had the chance to actually set sail, he would be an expert mariner in theory by the time that day arrived.